remnantkevin/rails-elasticbeanstalk-example/README.md

 ## Using the example

 - Copy and modify the EB CLI [sample config file](.elasticbeanstalk/config.sample.yml), so that it can be used as a EB CLI config file.
 - See the [launch script](scripts/launch.rb) for details on how to deploy new web and worker applications.
+Run `./scripts/launch.rb create --help` for further command line help.
 - To deploy code to an existing environment, use `eb deploy` as usual, making sure to update the EB CLI config file (`.elasticbeanstalk/config.yml`) with the correct environment name and application name beforehand.

 ## TODO